 Shingles (herpes varicella-zoster) is likely to manifest itself in the form of a blistery rash affecting the torso (front / back).
 At times it can affect the body and face.

-Clobavate should be applied as directly daily for duration of four weeks.
+Clobavate should be applied as directed by your GP daily for a duration of four weeks.
 If the condition worsens or does not improve within four weeks, treatment and diagnosis should be re-evaluated.

-Diprobase Cream is an emollient, moisturising and protective cream that is to be applied to the dry skin areas as often as is required and rubbed well into the skin.
+Diprobase cream is an emollient, moisturising and protective cream that should be applied to the dry skin areas as often as is required and rubbed well into the skin.

 Amitriptyline is commonly prescribed to treat the long term issues associated with shingles; it works by blocking the pain.

-Postherpetic neuralgia (PHN), which is long-term nerve pain associated with Shingles that can last for months, even years after the rash heals.
-Common symptoms can be felt as itching, irritation, burning, tingling, super sensitivity, pain, numbness and soreness
+Post-herpetic neuralgia (PHN), is long-term nerve pain associated with shingles that can last for months, even years after the rash heals.

-There are alternative treatments that your doctor could prescribe; these can take up to 4 weeks to take full effect.
-Examples are as follows:
+There are alternative treatments that your doctor could prescribe.
+These can take up to 4 weeks to take full effect.
+Examples include:

 Pregabalin - am antiepileptic, also used to treat nerve pain and sleep problems.